I'm sooo not good at torturing so i outsource it to stalin

 In theory, the route is simple.
 In practice, I have no papers to get me past a single guard or secret policeman.
 Even citizens can't travel freely, and what chance does a prisoner of war have?

-Before I could finish my schooling, a man from the village brought the money from his auction.
-He hadn't left much.
-So I left school and joined the army.
+Then a man from the village brought the money from his auction.
+He hadn't left much, so I left school and joined the army.

 If I returned, I wouldn't even have the army salary, however meagre it was.